cloudbase/wnbd/README.md

 * [Debug](https://ci.appveyor.com/api/projects/aserdean/wnbd/artifacts/wnbd-Debug.zip?job=Configuration%3A+Debug)
 * [Release](https://ci.appveyor.com/api/projects/aserdean/wnbd/artifacts/wnbd-Release.zip?job=Configuration%3A+Release)

+When using the above Appveyor artifacts, make sure to also install the latest Microsoft VC runtime.
+Note that VS 2015, 2017 and 2019 use the same redistributable VC runtime package.
+You can skip this step when using the below MSI installer.

 [This project](https://github.com/cloudbase/ceph-windows-installer) allows building an MSI installer that bundles WNBD and the Ceph Windows clients.
 [Here's](https://cloudbase.it/downloads/ceph_v16_0_0_beta.msi) a nightly build of